skygenesisenterprise/aether-mail/README.md

 ## License

-Aether Mail is licensed under the MIT License.
+Aether Mail is licensed under the AGPL-3.0 license.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact